-For the sake of completeness, we would note that an English company registered under the CA 2006 is ordinarily required to register certain "charges" with Companies House.
-Failure to do so within 21 days of the charge's "creation" renders the charge void against any liquidator, administrator or creditor of the company.
+the charge's "creation" renders the charge void against any liquidator, administrator or creditor of the company.
 For these purposes, a "charge" includes a mortgage such as the Deed of Charge.
-Nevertheless, the registration requirement does not apply in respect of any charges that form part of a "security financial collateral arrangement".
+Nevertheless, the registration requirement does not apply in relation to any charges created or arising under a "security financial collateral arrangement".
 For the reasons set out in Section 5.2.2, infra, it is our view that the Deed of Charge forms part of a security financial collateral arrangement, and therefore the Deed of Charge will not be void for failure to register under the CA 2006.